DFAM: 3D Design and Printing Services with Precise Layer Adjustment

 3. Print Orientation and Support Design

-Critical areas of the part are positioned according to the print direction; interlayer adhesion and surface quality are optimized.
-Support structures are designed for easy separation; post-processing time is reduced.
+Critical areas of the part are positioned according to the printing direction; interlayer adhesion and surface quality are optimized.
+These optimizations ensure flawless printing quality for models provided through 3D design sites or created by you.
+Support structures are also designed to be easily separable, which significantly reduces post-processing time.
+Click Now!

 4. Finishing and Quality Control